Why I said no to UNILAD/LADBible Tech for my YouTube content

 So UNILAD were offering to host my video on their site!
 Wow, I know how much a boost large content sites can give smaller ones, it’s like turning on a firehose of subscribers and viewers, so I was immediately interested.
 But what was the deal?

 All I needed to do was upload, and the terms were:

-I also read the Content Assignment Agreement.
+No holding back there!
+Intrigued, I also read the Content Assignment Agreement.
 It’s a longer version of that summary, and the key points are:

 - I assign ALL RIGHTS to Lad Bible Group (UNILAD, or whatever their other names are).
 So they own it.
 Completely.
 It’s not a limited-use guarantee, or a license when I allow them to use it for their own purpose where I retain copyright.
 I basically give it away, and I have no more rights to it at all.
 They can sub-license it, use my likeness, any channel, worldwide, anything, total control.
 Quote: “such Content shall become the sole property of LBG”.